etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-2.rst

            for i in range(n):
                a[i] = random.random()
            # do the test
-           aone = dot(a,one)
+           aone = et_dot.dot(a,one)
            expected = sum(a)
            assert aone==expected

 Success again.
 We are getting quite confident in the correctness of our implementation.
 Here is another test:

 .. code-block:: python